juniormayhe/mean-exercises/chapter2/2-examples/README.md

 # index.js
-- Create a User model with some attributes such as name and email
+- Define a user model in `Schema.js` and use it to create a User model with some attributes such as name and email
 - Async save user model and then get a promise containing result
 - List all users after adding a new one
 - Enable debug in order to check database commands